<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2126246971172331&amp;ev=PageView&amp;noscript=1">

 On the other hand, when you care about what you do and feel valued for it, you are more likely to go above and beyond what is expected of you.
 You take pride in your work.
 You understand how it’s connected to a greater whole and want to do your best.
 Productivity is a side effect of the positive relationship you have with performing this task.

-This dedication not only boosts individual performance and motivation, but also elevates team dynamics and workplace culture.
-As a result, customer service improves.
-Sales increase.
-And profitability has never looked better.
+This dedication not only boosts individual performance and motivation but also elevates team dynamics and workplace culture.
+The result?
+Better customer service, more sales, and more profit.

 But engaged employees are more likely to stay and aim to grow within a company instead of searching for new opportunities.
 Considering the cost of employee turnover can reach 1.5-2.0 times an employee's annual salary, this also has an impact on your bottom line.